Why wind energy?

 How big are these wind turbines?

-Modern wind turbines that are suitable for this location consist of tower heights roughly 350 feet tall and with an overall blade tip height of approximately 550 feet.
+Modern wind turbines that are suitable for this location consist of tower heights roughly 450 feet tall and with an overall blade tip height of up to 680 feet.
 These are low-RPM turbines, taking three to four seconds to complete one revolution, with redundant safety systems to withstand extreme weather conditions.
+The newer turbines operate more efficiently, as they can harness the wind at taller hub heights, thus reducing the overall number of turbines in the project.

 Will the turbines require lighting?